Terms of Engagement

 contact the partner with overall responsibility for our services to you; or

-contact our chairman or chief operating officer, who are authorised to deal with complaints.
+contact our chairman or managing partner, who are authorised to deal with complaints.

 You may also contact the complaints service run by the New Zealand Law Society (visit